couchbase-partners/google-deployment-manager-couchbase/documentation/bestPractices.md

 ## Network

 The Google network is globally flat.
 This is amazing for running a geographically distributed database like Couchbase.
 Private IPs can be routed around the world without need for VPN or leased line solutions.
 When connecting with another cloud or an on-premises cluster in a hybrid scenario, VPN or leased lines are still required.

+GCP also provides convenient setup of a VPN from your laptop to a GCP project, making it simple to connect applications to the cloud as you develop them.

 ## Security